 It was a busy weekend for Coast Guard personnel in Glacier Bay National Park and Preserve, as responders helped rescue two hikers and four kayakers in two separate situations.

 On Saturday, according to a Coast Guard release, a Coast Guard Air Station Sitka MH-60 Jayhawk helicopter crew helped the National Park Service pull two hikers safely up into the helicopter after one of the hikers suffered a leg injury.
 The hikers, according to the release, were taken to awaiting emergency medical services in Sitka.
+See a video of that rescue at the bottom of this article, courtesy of the U.S. Coast Guard.

 The next day, according to another Coast Guard release, Seventeenth Coast Guard District watchstanders got an alert that a personal locator beacon (PLB) had been activated in Glacier Bay.
 They quickly found that the beacon had been activated by a group of four kayakers after one of them had fallen into the water, according to the release.